Utkarshrajmishra/LeetCode-Arrays_101/README.md

 # LeetCode-Arrays_101
-This repository cotains the solution of all the problems of Torrenrt Infotech Coding Contest.
-All the solutions are giving in JAVA.
+This repository cotains the solution of all the problems of LeetCode Array 101 Chapter.